Ballroom Dancing = Partnership

 Meaning Paso Doble is “two-step.”

-This type of International Latin dancing actually originated from Southern France.
-This type of Latin dance’s lively music actually comes from the same music played at bullfights during the bullfighters’ entrance.
-The movements are generally based on the movements of the matador, the bull or the cape.
+This type of International Latin dancing originated from Southern France.
+Its lively music comes from the same music played at bullfights during the bullfighters’ entrance.
+The movements are generally based on those of the matador, the bull, or the cape.

-Interestingly, the Paso Doble in the only Latin Dance is not coming from the African American culture, and the roots are in Spain.
-The peak in popularity of this dance was in 1926.
+Interestingly, the Paso Doble is the only Latin Dance not originating from African American culture; its roots are in Spain.
+This dance’s peak popularity was in 1926.
 After World War II, the Paso Doble was accepted as a Competition Dance.

 Jive